Skip to main content

 Data

 The USGS Washington Water Science Center currently operates over 380 data-collection sites in Washington.
 The sites collect surface water, groundwater, water quality and meteorological data that are available in real time.
-Current and historic data can be retrieved from the National Water Information System (NWIS) database and the National Water Dashboard.
+Current and historical data can be retrieved from Water Data for the Nation and the National Water Dashboard.

 Sediment chemistry and sediment toxicity in wadable streams across the Midwestern United States, 2013 Sediment chemistry and sediment toxicity in wadable streams across the Midwestern United States, 2013